ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 ~~~
 For example: `DataDelivery_2024-08-26_16-46-47_workshop00001`

-You can specify a custom directory to place the files, however, this has to be a new folder.
+You can specify a custom directory to place the files, however, this folder must not already exist.
 Otherwise the system will complain.

 This directory contains 3 subdirectories: files; which is where the data has being downloaded, logs; which would contain the logs from the client in case something wrong happens and meta; which currently has no use.